 With almost 40,000 acres dedicated to wildlife, Mead and McMillan are resources that touch the lives of every citizen in Wood, Portage and Marathon Counties.
 The Friends are a partner in the day to day operation and we have much to be proud of.

 Provided funding and volunteers to build the Ephemeral Trail and Boardwalk, along with the observation decks overlooking the Educational Wildlife Scrape & Sedge Meadow.
+Most recently, the Friends provided financial support to construct a new boarkwalk at McMillan WIdlife Area as well as the Wetland Study Storage Shed at Mead.

 Other ways the Friends have supported the mission of the Mead Wildlife Area; purchase of various animal mounts for display in the Education and Visitor Center, teacher scholarships, supplying funds for limited term naturalist employees, and assisting with and planning for many of the events held at the Mead.